yDkay/cypress-documentation/content/guides/getting-started/writing-your-first-end-to-end-test.md

 ```

 Once we've created that file, we should see the Cypress App immediately display
-it in the list of Integration Tests.
-Cypress monitors your spec files for any
+it in the list of spec files.
+Cypress monitors your spec files for any changes
-changes and automatically displays any changes.
+and automatically displays any changes.

 Even though we haven't written any tests yet - that's okay - let's click on
 `sample.cy.js` and watch Cypress launch your browser.